Skip to content

 ldev deploy module foo-web

-6. Verify before production action
+6. Verify before any production action

 bash